-SEO and content friendliness for search result pages are not exactly an easy win.
-In a world where digital platforms are essential branding elements for all businesses, it has also become necessary to develop a thorough SEO content that highlights competitive keywords and topics.
+SEO and content friendliness for search result pages is not an easy win.
+In a world where digital platforms are essential branding elements for all businesses, it has also become necessary to develop a thorough SEO content strategy that highlights competitive keywords and topics.

 What Is Keyword Competition?

-Keyword competition is more of a war between advertisers bidding for a certain attractive keyword.
+Keyword competition is sort of a war between advertisers bidding for a certain attractive keyword.

-The competition is all about better ad positioning, i.e., the number of bids on keywords is the sole determinant of the popularity of this word.
-Therefore, there phrases with high and low competitive rates.
+In PPC, the competition is all about better ad positioning, i.e., the number of bids on keywords is the sole determinant of the popularity of this word.
+Therefore, there are phrases with high and low competitive rates.

-According to Google, “Competition: The number of advertisers worldwide bidding on each keyword relative to all keywords across Google.
+According to Google, competition is the number of advertisers worldwide bidding on each keyword relative to all keywords across Google.
 In the “Competition” column, you can see whether the competition for a keyword idea is low, medium, or high.

 Competition does not relate to the organic search results in Google, but it’s related to the number of advertisers bidding for that keyword.
 Google indicates it as ”high,” “medium,” and “low”.”